 Finally, their pendulous, droopy lips further aid in trapping smells, allowing those precious scent molecules to reach their destination: to the almighty nose and beyond!

-But May Also
+But May Also Contribute to Drooling.

 The shape of a dog's upper lip can surely play a role in how predisposed a dog may be to drooling.